Spectroscopic observation of the crossover from a classical Duffing oscillator to a Kerr parametric oscillator: spectroscopy measurements

 The magnitude of the Kerr nonlinearity can be enhanced by applying a flux bias to the SQUID.
 Figures~\ref{fig3}(a) and \ref{fig3}(c) show the spectra of the one-tone and two-tone spectroscopies at $f=0.31$, respectively, where $\omega_{\rm r}/2\pi$, $\kappa_\mathrm{e}/2\pi$ and $\kappa_\mathrm{i}/2\pi$ are measured to be 11.019~GHz, 0.57~MHz, and 0.34~MHz, respectively.
-In the one-tone spectroscopy shown in Fig.~\ref{fig3}(a), we observe the two-photon absorption for the transition between the Fock states $|0\rangle$ and $|2\rangle$ at $\omega_{02}/2=\omega_{\rm r}+K/2$ [Fig.~\ref{fig1}(b)] (The three and four-photon absorptions at $\omega_{\rm r}+K$ and $\omega_{\rm r}+3K/2$ are also visible [dashed arrows in Fig.~\ref{fig3}(a)]).
-The frequency of the two-photon absorption slightly decreases with $P_{\rm p}$, which can cause uncertainty in the estimation of the Kerr nonlinearity.
+In the one-tone spectroscopy shown in Fig.~\ref{fig3}(a), we observe a dip at $\omega_{\rm r}$ in the weak power regime.
+The frequency and depth of the dip do not depend on the probe power because the mean photon number in the resonator is much smaller than unity, and the resonator is in the linear response regime.
+The dip at $\omega_{\rm r}$ disappears due to absorption saturation as we increase $P_{\rm p}$ to $\sim-140$~dBm, where the population of the $\ket{1}$ state is comparable to that of the $\ket{0}$ state and the oscillator strength of the $\ket{0}$-to-$\ket{1}$ transition decreases to zero.
+At $P_{\rm p}\sim -140$~dBm, we observe the two-photon absorption for the transition between the Fock states $|0\rangle$ and $|2\rangle$ at $\omega_{02}/2=\omega_{\rm r}+K/2$ [Fig.~\ref{fig1}(a)] (The three and four-photon absorptions at $\omega_{\rm r}+K$ and $\omega_{\rm r}+3K/2$ are also visible in the higher power region [dashed arrows in Fig.~\ref{fig3}(a)]).
 We determine $|K(0.31)|/2\pi$ to be 3.0~MHz from the center frequency of the two-photon absorption dip in the power region where the two-photon absorption is stronger than the $\omega_{01}$ transition [vertical dashed line in Fig.~\ref{fig3}(a)].
-In the two-tone spectroscopy shown in Fig.~\ref{fig3}(c), on the other hand, when the power of the drive tone is high enough ($P_{\rm d}\sim -140$~dBm) to create a single photon inside the JPO, the transition between the states $\ket{1}$ and $\ket{2}$ is directly observed as an absorption at a frequency $\omega_{12}=\omega_{\rm r} + K$.
-We determined $|K(0.31)|/2\pi$ to be 2.6~MHz~$\sim 3 \kappa_{\rm tot}$ from the center frequency of the absorption just above the drive power where the $\omega_{12}$ transition become stronger than that of $\omega_{01}$ [vertical dashed line in Fig.~\ref{fig3}(c)].
-The small discrepancy in $|K|$ between the one-tone and two-tone spectroscopies is probably due to low resolution of $K$, which is comparable to $\kappa_{\rm tot}$ at this flux bias, and to the power dependence of the frequency of the two-photon absorption.
+The frequency of the two-photon absorption slightly decreases with $P_{\rm p}$ due to Rabi splitting caused by the mixing of $\ket{0}$, $\ket{1}$ and $\ket{2}$ states, which leads to the uncertainty in the estimation of the Kerr nonlinearity \cite{Koshino2013}.